 of having 100% correlation between the module and ACI capabilities.
 In a place where an Ansible module is

-not available, Cisco has developed a specific module that allows you to send specific ACI configuration objects into the fabric
+not available, Cisco has developed a specific module that allows you to send specific ACI configuration objects into

 via the REST interface called aci_rest